SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Settings%203.JPG)

 Using the fields in the first group, you can customize the projection of current race positions into a model of future race standings.
 Cato will calculate this model each lap and will store the future standings for a given number of laps in the working memory and use them for strategy decisions.
 You can control the number of laps calculated for future standings by changing the value in the field *Race positions*.
 Greater numbers will yield better predictions, but take care, it might cost a lot of computing power.
-With the second field, *Overtake Delta*, you specify the number of seconds as time discount for each overtake for the passing and for the passed car.
+With the second field, *Overtake Delta*, you specify the number of seconds as time discount for each overtake for the passing and for the passed car, whereas you specify the percentage of track length in front of the car, which will be taken into account for traffic density analysis.

-The second group of fields specify the time required for several pitstop activities.
+The second group of fields specify the time required for several pitstop activities, as well as the pitstop window, in which the best pitstop lap will be derived.
 With the value of *Pitstop Delta*, you supply the difference time needed for a normal pitstop (time for pit in and pit out but without any service time minus the time to pass the pit area on the track, i.e. Drive through vs. Drive by), The fields below specify the time required for the various pit services, like changing tyres, refueling, and so on.

 ### How it works